CarlosNZ/fig-tree-evaluator/README.md

 **FigTree Evaluator** is a module to evaluate JSON-structured expression trees.

 A typical use case would be for evaluating **configuration** files, where you need to store dynamic values or arbitrary logic without allowing users to inject executable code (perhaps in a .json file, say).
+Use cases could include:

-For example, a [form-builder app](https://github.com/openmsupply/conforma-web-app) might need to allow complex conditional logic for form element visibility based on previous responses, or for validation beyond what is available in standard validation libraries.
+- a [form-builder app](https://github.com/openmsupply/conforma-web-app) might need to allow complex conditional logic for form element visibility based on previous responses, or for validation beyond what is available in standard validation libraries.

-Another example would be to configure a [decision tree](https://en.wikipedia.org/wiki/Decision_tree) to implement branching logic.
+- configure a [decision tree](https://en.wikipedia.org/wiki/Decision_tree) to implement branching logic.
+(See examples in `20_match.test.ts`)
+- extend [JSON Forms](https://jsonforms.io) with more complex logic and dynamic lookups: https://github.com/CarlosNZ/jsonforms-with-figtree-demo

 A range of built-in operators are available, from simple logic, arithmetic and string manipulation, to data fetching from local sources or remote APIs.